 Interface I2: The service providers, who offer the IoT services and IoT devices, verify the registration.

-Interface I3: The IoT devices and IoT services identify and authenticate each other via the BIAS.
+Interface I3: The IoT devices and IoT services identify and authenticate each other via the BIS.

-Interface I4: The BIAS exchange information for identification and authentication with underlying blockchain platforms to support the IoT services and IoT devices to identify and authenticate each other.
+Interface I4: The BIS exchange information for identification and authentication with underlying blockchain platforms to support the IoT services and IoT devices to identify and authenticate each other.

 Those interfaces are logic and exposed by the participants (including IoT devices, IoT service, and service providers, etc.).
 Those participants interact with each other through the smart contracts as deployed on the blockchain platforms.
 The participants can deploy smart contracts (such as related to registration, identification and authentication, etc.) on the blockchain platform.